 Trophic transfer of most metals is not sufficient to qualify as biomagnification (Brown and Neff, 1993).
-The lack of observed biomagnification for such metals as chromium, copper, lead, nickel, silver, and zinc is the result of incomplete absorption of metals across the gut, rapid excretion, and dilution in muscle, which represents a large part of the total body weight of most marine animals (Fowler, 1982; Suedel et al., 1994).
+The lack of observed biomagnification for such metals as chromium, lead, nickel, and silver is the result of incomplete absorption of metals across the gut, rapid excretion, and dilution in muscle, which represents a large part of the total body weight of most marine animals (Fowler, 1982; Suedel et al.,

+1994).
 For purposes of conducting the human health and ecological evaluations below, a conservative trophic transfer coefficient equal to one will be used for these non-biomagnifying metals (Suedel et al., 1994 and references cited therein).